qahive/robotframework-puppeteer/README.md

 Keyword documentation
 ---------------------
-See `keyword documentation` for available keywords and more information about the library in general.
+See [`keyword documentation`](https://qahive.github.io/robotframework-puppeteer/PuppeteerLibrary.html) for available keywords and more information about the library in general.

-Generate document
+Command for Generate document

     python -m robot.libdoc -f html PuppeteerLibrary docs/PuppeteerLibrary.html